Back from the Dead (Spinal Tap album)

-Back from the Dead is an album by the heavy metal band Spinal Tap.
-Released on June 16, 2009, it is the first release under the Spinal Tap name since 1992's Break Like the Wind.
+Back from the Dead is an album by the comedy heavy metal band Spinal Tap.
+Released on June 16, 2009, it is the first release by Spinal Tap name since 1992's Break Like the Wind, and was Spinal Tap's last album until 2025's The End Continues.

 Concept and music

 The concept of Back from the Dead is that Spın̈al Tap has reunited in honor of the 25th anniversary of This Is Spinal Tap, and have launched an "unwigged and unplugged" tour.

 Back from the Dead features re-recorded versions of songs featured in This Is Spın̈al Tap and its soundtrack album, and five songs not previously available on an album: "Warmer Than Hell", "Short and Sweet", "Celtic Blues", "Rock 'n' Roll Nightmare", and "Back from the Dead".
 "Jazz Oddyssey", which appeared briefly during the film, appears in three parts within Back from the Dead.
 "Sex Farm" appears in a funk-oriented version, while "(Listen to the) Flower People" appears in a reggae-oriented version.

 Back from the Dead features guest appearances by Phil Collen, Keith Emerson, John Mayer and Steve Vai.